Cooking chickpeas is simple but some aforethought is necessary. That's why we keep frozen packets in the freezer.

 Chickpeas, garbanzo bean recipe, roasted garbanzo beans, falafel aka chickpea burgers...
 And a garbanzo bean soup, to die for!

 For your chickpea recipes don't buy them in cans.
-Cooking chickpeas is so easy, and you run no risk of botulism or contamination from the metal of the can.
+Cooking chickpeas is so easy, and you run no risk of botulism or contamination from the metal of the can, and you can be certain they have been properly prepared.

-You will need to soak your garbanzo beans at least overnight, and preferably longer to start them sprouting.
+You will need to soak your garbanzo beans at least overnight in warm water, and preferably longer to start them sprouting.
 They have a growth inhibitor so don't pour the liquid onto your potted plants.
 Dump it on the lawn; less grass to mow.

-You can soak them for perhaps 36 hours, but then you need to replace the water frequently to stop them from fermenting and going off; at least a couple times a day.
+You can soak them for perhaps 36 hours, but then you need to replace the water frequently to dissolve the lectins and phytates; at least a couple times a day.

 The longer the soaking period, the shorter the cooking time, but never less than half an hour in a pressure cooker.